The Automotive Compliance team

 Paul Speakman started his career selling cars in a Vauxhall dealer in Cheltenham, 25 years saw him progressing up the

 ladder into senior management.
-In 2004 he Joined Reynolds & Reynolds (Previously Half a Car) where Paul worked with motor dealers
+In 2004 he Joined Reynolds & Reynolds (Previously Half a Car) where Paul worked with

-throughout the UK and Northern America, training and consulting on Trade Cycle Management strategy.
+motor dealers throughout the UK and Northern America, training and consulting on Trade Cycle Management strategy.

 Perceived to be a confusing and burdensome task, reaching compliance without fully understanding it isn’t easy, but the risks of not being compliant in the regulatory world we have now become accustomed to can be devastating to motor dealers.
 With over 30 years’ experience in the motor dealer industry under his belt, Paul really understands the businesses he talks to and advises on a daily basis.
 He delivers the message of compliance in a clear and concise manner, ensuring dealers are able to understand and aren’t flooded with confusing compliance jargon.
-Paul’s aim is to reduce risk for all dealerships so that they are able to carry on with that they do best – selling cars!
+Paul’s aim is to reduce risk for all dealerships so that they are able to carry on with that they do best – selling vehicles!

 Paul Guy started selling cars in his teens and enjoyed a 20-year career doing so in the retail motor industry.